Skip to content

 Work with Fields

-1. Select Settings → Skills → Skill Types from the left navigation menu.
-A column of skill types will be displayed
+1. Select Settings → Skills & Certifications from the left navigation menu.
+A column of Skill Categories will be displayed

 3. Select the Fields tab